nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 ...
 ```

 Similarly, in the AS4 message that's sent the `/UserMessage/PartyInfo/To` element must be empty.
+Instead, the final
+recipient (`C4`) party is identified using a property named `finalRecipient`.
+The original sender (`C1`) party is identified
+using a property named `originalSender`.

 ```
 <ns:UserMessage>